 Many Christians feel that they should be immune to negative feelings such as depression.
 But what about Elijah, Jonah, David, Solomon and Jeremiah?
 They suffered through periods of emotional turmoil that sound very much like clinical depression.
-Were these heros of the Bible blessed by the trials God allowed them?
+Were these heroes of the Bible blessed by the trials God allowed them?
 And do all things really work together for good?
 Was Paul's "thorn in the flesh" an unwelcome blessing for both Paul and for us?

 "My soul is weary with sorrow; strengthen me according to thy word."
 Psalm 119:28